mosip/inji-certify/README.md

    * Credential schema version `mosip.esignet.vciplugin.sunbird-rc.credential-type.{credential type}.cred-schema-version`
 - Define the list of supported scopes using: `mosip.esignet.supported.credential.scopes`, and for each scope, map the resource accordingly at `mosip.esignet.credential.scope-resource-mapping`.
 - Change this property for different credential types supported `mosip.esignet.vci.key-values` based on OID4VCI version.

+## Troubleshooting

+- Apple Silicon Mac users should export or set `DOCKER_DEFAULT_PLATFORM=linux/amd64` before running the `install.sh` and use GNU `sed` to run the script over BSD `sed`.
+A simple way to do it would be to replace all instances of `sed` in the script with `gsed`.
+The former change is required to bring-up Vault cleanly without any unsealing errors and the latter had to be done because `sed` scripts are usually not portable across platforms.
+- Windows users should run this script from `git bash` shell as-is.
+- All users should install [postman utility lib](https://joolfe.github.io/postman-util-lib/) to their Postman setup.

 ## Helm Deployments